nicolascotton/nject/nject-macro/README.md

 ```
 #### Limitations
 1. Public exports are discovered as macros expand.
 Therefore, modules must expand before their use in any providers.
+   - This limitation is only applicable if **both** module and provider are defined in the same crate.
 1. Generic parameters are not supported on modules.

 ### Use scopes to scope dependencies